 The results reported can be tailored by the settings in the Configure Results panel.

-•In RAFTS, the flows reported in the table will be the subcatchment peak flow or the peak basin outflow if a basin exists.
+Please note for RAFTS, the flows reported in the table will be the subcatchment peak flow or the peak basin outflow if a basin exists.
 However, the hydrographs are always the subcatchment outflow.
 As such, the peak flows in the table may not match the hydrograph peak in the chart for subcatchments with a basin.
 If you require basin outflow hydrographs, insert a 'dummy' subcatchment downstream.

 The Refine Subcatchments panel allows the user to select the subcatchments of interest for display of results (in the ALL configuration) and the calculation of statistics.
 For example, a user may wish to only select the subcatchments that are within a hydraulic model area of interest.
 This will mean that the temporal pattern analysis (refer below) will be tailored to those subcatchments most of interest to the user.